In This Article

 Step 1: Remove your orchid from its pot.
 Use your hands to gently loosen the roots and remove the growing medium.

 Step 2: Using sterilized garden shears, make a clean cut through the center of the rhizome.
 You will have to cut through some roots as well, but try to keep them intact as much as you can.
 Cut off any dead or dangling roots.

 Step 3: Place one division in a new pot.
 Choose a pot with about an inch of space around the root ball so that the roots have somewhere to grow into.

 Step 4: Fill the space around the root ball with fresh orchid bark or growing medium, pressing it down firmly with your hands.
 The spot where the root and stem meet should be covered by half an inch.
 Pack the medium tightly enough around the roots so that picking up the plant by its leaves also lifts the root ball and container.
 Repeat with the other division.

 Step 5: Place divisions in a warm place with bright, indirect light.
 Water one week after dividing, and then care for them as usual.

 How to Propagate Phalaenopsis Orchids

 Look for keikis to grow from nodes on the flower stem of your Phalaenopsis orchid.
 They will be small plants with their own roots and leaves.
-Dendrobium orchids may also grow keikis along or at the top of the cane; these can also be removed and replanted using this method.
+Dendrobium orchids may also grow keikis along or at the top of the cane, which can be removed and replanted using this method.

 Step 1: Allow the keiki on the mother plant to grow leaves and roots a few inches long.

 Step 2: Using sterilized shears, cut the stem or cane a couple of inches above and below the spot where the keiki is growing.
 Apply a fungicide, such as cinnamon, to the cut areas to prevent diseases from growing.

 Step 3: Plant the keiki in a small pot using sphagnum moss, first putting some moss in the container and then wrapping moss around the keiki's roots.